 Monday of Holy Week

 Clean the House Part I: Clean out the toys.
 This is a great time for a BIG toy purge.
-We did a big playroom toy clean out on Ash Wednesday, and it has been a HUGE blessing in less mess, less cleaning, less yelling, and more family interaction.
+We did a our first big playroom toy clean out a few years ago, and it was a HUGE blessing in less mess, less cleaning, less yelling, and more family interaction.
 I can’t recommend it enough.

 I’ll also finish up our Easter baskets.
 I’m focusing this year on practical, lovely things that won’t fill our house back up with junk.
-Each child is getting a new pair of shoes, a new swimsuit, two new Usborne books, and some candy.
+Each child is getting a new pair of shoes, a new swimsuit, a couple religious or outside toys or books, and some candy.